Anju Mahendru

 Anju Mahendru (born 11 January 1946) is an Indian actress and former fashion designer.
-She is best known as Reeva in Kahiin to Hoga, Kamini Gupta in Kasautii Zindagii Kay and Beeji in Ek Hazaaron Mein Meri Behna Hai.
+She is best known as Kamini Gupta in Kasautii Zindagii Kay, Neelam in Kohi Apna Sa, Reeva in Kahiin to Hoga and Beeji in Ek Hazaaron Mein Meri Behna Hai.

 Personal life

 Anju Mahendru's mother is the sister of the music director Madan Mohan.

-Mahendru was briefly engaged to cricket player Gary Sobers.
+Mahendru was briefly engaged to West Indies cricketer Garfield Sobers in 1967.

-It was then that Khanna married Dimple Kapadia in March 1973, eight months before the film Bobby released.
-Anju and Rajesh did not speak with each other till 1987.
-Anju dated Imtiaz Khan from 1972 to 1979 but Anju broke off from Imtiaz in 1979.
+Mahendru and Rajesh Khanna met in 1966 and she dated him till 1972.
+Khanna later married Dimple Kapadia in March 1973.
+Mahendru and Rajesh did not speak with each other till 1987.
+Mahendru dated Imtiaz Khan from 1972 to 1979 but Anju broke off from Imtiaz in 1979.

-Anju became friends again with Rajesh from 1988 and Anju remained his close friend till Khanna's death and was by his side when he died.
+Mahendru became friends again with Khanna from 1988 and Mahendru remained his close friend till Khanna's death and was by his side when he died.
 She confessed in an interview that it was because of her immaturity that she frivolously declined Khanna's offer of marriage to her in 1971 and had she accepted marriage she would have remained his wife.